Directly to the front of the pink-bloused walker, headed north, is the Sacred Plaza, a perfect square, which holds

 side-structures were meant to be wings.

 Goyzueta also displays photos of Machu Picchu with many of the main structures or areas labelled.
 These photos should help clarify the spatial relationships of areas shown in the last 8 pages.
-I found two of these photo layouts displayed in English (he also shows them in Spanish elsewhere): here are the ones for the agricultural sector and the royal/urban sectors.
+I found one of these photo layouts displayed in English (he also shows it in Spanish elsewhere): here is the one for the agricultural sector.
 Also, Goyzueta provides extended text and various photos for a book he's done.
 His text (in both English and Spanish) is one of the better reads I've seen online for Cusco and Machu Picchu.
 His Spanish section includes an additional table of photos.
 Bookmark my page if you ever want to find your way back here though!

 Back to the condor temple: slightly more sinister is what Lonely Planet's Rob Rachowiecki describes as a newly excavated (1995) well-like hole behind the condor carving, at the bottom of which there is a door to "a tiny underground cell that can only be entered by bending double."